 Oftentimes, brands will use both: NPS to keep an eye on the overall quality of the experience, and CSAT for more targeted service and product feedback.

-Now that we’ve taken a look at CSAT vs NPS, let’s take a closer look at CES, which has the most specific use case.
+Now that we’ve taken a look at CSAT vs NPS, let’s take a closer look at CES, NPS, and customer loyalty.

 Customer Effort Score made headlines when a Gartner study found that “Effort is the stronger driver of customer loyalty,” which put it in contention with NPS.
 However, CES still hasn’t taken off the way NPS has, making it difficult to use as a competitive benchmark.

-It is a meaningful metric mainly due to how badly one negative customer service experience can taint the overall brand interaction.
-For example, “Ninety-four percent of customers with low-effort interactions intend to repurchase compared with 4% of those experiencing high effort.”
+CES is a meaningful metric mainly due to how badly one negative customer service experience can taint the overall brand interaction.
+For example, “94% of customers with low-effort interactions intend to repurchase compared with 4% of those experiencing high effort.”

 Because of that, studies have found that the CES scores tend to correlate with the NPS score when it comes to measuring customer loyalty.